 Make the website responsive.

 - Responsive UI: People with low vision often read content on a desktop computer by scaling content using the browser zoom functionality.
 If zooming causes content to overlap with other content, candidates with low vision may not be able to see or use that content.
-We have ensured that content is presented without the loss of information or functionality even when zoomed to 400%.
+We have ensured that content is presented without losing information or functionality even when zoomed to 400%.

 - The entire website is compatible with a screen reader.
 All the alerts and notifications are also accessible to the screen reader.
-This makes it easier for candidates using screen readers to take the test without any difficulty.
+This makes it easier for candidates using screen readers to take the test with no difficulty.